South Haven vacation rentals

 April and May are cooler — think high 50s and low 60s Fahrenheit — but still pleasant, and autumn, which begins mid-September and lasts through November, is glorious, with crisp air and brilliantly colored foliage.
 Winters stretch from early December to March.
 During those months, temperatures below the 40s Fahrenheit are the norm, and the lakeshore effect brings freezing winds and snows.

 Just 20 miles north of South Haven, Saugatuck has the air of a perennial resort.
 Its charming downtown is the culinary capital of the coast, and between meals you can stop in at craft breweries and art galleries.
-The city is also considered the Provincetown of the Midwest, with numerous LGBTQ-friendly campgrounds, vacation rentals, and gathering spaces.
+The city is also considered the Provincetown of the Midwest, with numerous LGBTQ-friendly campgrounds and gathering spaces.

 This flat, wooded trail extends 33 miles between South Haven and Kalamazoo, with bridges and towns along the way.
 A former railroad, its crushed-rock surface is free of steep inclines and easy for bikes and wheelchairs to navigate.
 In the winter, cross-country skiers leave their stripes in the snow, and some snowmobiles travel as far along the route as they can go.